dafny-lang/dafny/docs/_includes/Grammar.md

     "set" | "static" | "string" | "then" | "this" | "trait" | "true" | "twostate" | "type" |
     "unchanged" | "var" | "where" | "while" | "yield" | "yields" | arrayToken

-arrayToken = "array" [ posDigit { digit }]
+arrayToken = "array" [ posdigit2 | posDigit digit { digit }]["?"]
 ```

 An ``arrayToken`` is a reserved word that denotes an array type of
 given rank. `array` is an array type of rank 1 (aka a vector). `array2`
 is the type of two-dimensional arrays, etc.
+`array1` and `array1?` are not reserved words; they are just ordinary identifiers.

 ### Identifiers

 ````
-ident = nondigitIdChar { idchar } - arraytoken - chartoken - reservedword
+ident = nondigitIdChar { idchar } - arrayToken - charToken - reservedword
 ````
 In general Dafny identifiers are sequences of ``idChar`` characters where
 the first character is a ``nondigitIdChar``.
 However tokens that fit this pattern
 are not identifiers if they look like an array type token, a character literal,
 or a reserved word.
+Also, `ident` tokens that begin with an `_` are not permitted as user identifiers.

 ### Digits
 ````
 digits = digit {['_'] digit}
 ````

-A sequence of decimal digits, possibly interspersed with underscores for readability.
+A sequence of decimal digits, possibly interspersed with underscores for readability (but not beginning or ending with an underscore).
 Example: `1_234_567`.
 ````
 hexdigits = "0x" hexdigit {['_'] hexdigit}
 ````

-A hexadecimal constant, possibly interspersed with underscores for readability.
+A hexadecimal constant, possibly interspersed with underscores for readability (but not beginning or ending with an underscore).
 Example: `0xffff_ffff`.

 ````
 decimaldigits = digit {['_'] digit} '.' digit {['_'] digit}
 ````
-A decimal fraction constant, possibly interspersed with underscores for readability.
+A decimal fraction constant, possibly interspersed with underscores for readability (but not beginning or ending with an underscore).
 Example: `123_456.789_123`.

 ### Escaped Character